Roestlab/srmcollider/code/cpp/README.md

     make && make test

 All Python extension modules are in ./py and will not be built with cmake.
-Please use the Python setup procedure to achieve this (should be in ..).
+Please use the `setup.py` script to build those extension modules.

 # Functionality

-The C++ is made out of 5 components, a combinatorics module, a range tree module, a common library, a module for computation of eUIS (extended UIS) and a file for integrated runs which pushes most computation down to C++ to gain speed.
+The C++ library consists of 5 components, a combinatorics module, a range tree module, a common library, a module for computation of eUIS (extended UIS) and a file for integrated runs which pushes most computation down to C++ to gain speed.